If you have ever tried woodworking, you know that Woodworking clamps are an essential tool for this industry.

 Don’t Overdo It

 However, make sure you aren’t forcing the workpiece out of position.
-It’s all in finding the balance between not pressuring too much and ensuring the unit won’t move out of position.
+It’s all in balancing between not pressuring too much and ensuring the unit won’t move out of position.

 Avoid Surface Damage

-Apart from surface damage, it’s vital to ensure the workpiece remains clean.
+Apart from surface damage, ensuring the workpiece remains clean is vital.

 Now that you are familiar with different types of woodworking clamps, it’s time to present the best units in the market.
-Here are some top suggestions in different categories, along with their advantages and downsides.
+Here are some top suggestions in different categories and their advantages and downsides.

 Sandor 3″ Metal Face Clamp Woodworking